Nonlinear Classical Fields: Nonlinear electromagnetic field

 From physical reason, any motion on infinity is free motion.
-Correspondingly, the scalar velocity, ${u}$, on infinity has one of three possible values ${u_+=\{-1, 0, +1\} }$.
+Correspondingly, the scalar velocity, ${u}$, on infinity has one of three possible values, namely ${u_+=\{-1, 0, +1\} }$.
+However, more general restriction, ${U^2>0}$ is possible.

 For states with positive electric charge $ {du/ds <0}$ and so in case ${u_+=+1}$ these states have complicated electromagnetic structure because the density of electric charge change the sign in internal area of field.
+Note, those signs stem from convention on the signs in lagrangian and can be changed.

 Another example is the nonlinear electrostatic field of light nucleus.
 In nucleus the scalar velocity, ${u}$, depends upon parameters of the electromagnetic and strong fields.
 In light nucleus the motion of nucleons is governed by strong interaction mainly.
 The distribution of nucleons is almost constant and their velocities are small compare with light velocity.
 Correspondingly, the scalar velocity of electromagnetic field in light nucleus is constant for first approach.
 In other worlds, in equation for determination of electrostatic potential the scalar velocity is external parameter which is equal to zero in external area and it is the constant in internal area of nucleus.
 However, the parameter ${u}$ is not necessary equal to unit because a nucleon moves in cloud of virtual bosons but not in empty space.
 If ${b}$ is the radius of light nucleus then the electrostatic tension is